bluwy/giget-core/README.md

 As mentioned above, this project is based heavily on [giget](https://github.com/unjs/giget)!
 Thanks [@pi0](https://github.com/pi0) for the original work and battle-testing it.

-In the future, I hope the code here can be merged back to `giget`, perhaps as a "core" library, and have the CLI as a wrapper library.
+In the future, I hope the code here can be merged back to `giget`, perhaps as a `giget-core` library, and have the `giget` CLI as a wrapper library.

 ## License